janko/janko.io/_posts/2015-08-29-the-plugin-system-of-sequel-and-roda.md

 Roda.instance_method(:render).source_location # ~/.rbenv/.../roda/plugins/render.rb:213
 ```

-This design pattern allows us to approach gem design from a new perspective.
+This design pattern motivates you to identify the essential functionality of
-With the standard design it can happen that one part of the method/class belongs
+your gem, and divide your gem into **features** which are logically and
-to one feature, and the other to another feature.
-Also, your gem can quickly
+physically separated from each other (rendering, caching, assets, flash,
-start to grow out of proportions, which you may then try to solve with
+websockets etc.), producing nice and readable modular design.

-autoloading, and that really sucks.
-On the other hand, the plugin system
+I did see a somewhat similar pattern in gems like [CarrierWave], where the
-motivates you to identify the essential functionality of your gem, and allows
+functionality is stacked with module inclusion.
+But these modules aren't
-you to build your gem by adding features which are logically and physically
+clearly divided into features, and even if they were, you cannot decide which
-separated from each other, producing nice and readable modular design.
+ones to pick (they're all included).

 ## Conclusion

-By designing your gem using the plugin system pattern, you give your users all
+By designing your gem using this "plugin system" pattern, you give your users
-the simplicity they want, and at the same time all the features they want.
-If
+all the simplicity they want, and at the same time all the features they want.
-you start working on your next big gem, consider using this pattern, it can
+If you start working on your next big gem, consider using this pattern, it can
 really improve the quality of your design.

 ## Related reading